ajay9634/Ajay-prefix/README.md

 BOX64_DYNAREC_X87DOUBLE=1 # Can fix crashes in old DirectX/GL games
 BOX64_NOSIGSEGV=1  # May fix game crash
-BOX64_RDTSC_1GHZ=1 # May fix too fast and too slow timer in games and fix crash in drm
+BOX64_RDTSC_1GHZ=1 # May fix too fast and too slow timer in games and fix crash in drm BOX64_DYNAREC_PAUSE=1 # Can reduce CPU usage and fix crash in multi threaded games
 ```

 ### 🧠 MESA Performance